mantlebee/ts-refada/README.md

  * The users preferences table is a detail table,
  * because we want at least one user preference for each user.
  */
-const usersPreferencesTable = new TableDetail<UserPreferences, User>(
+const usersPreferencesTable = new DetailTable<UserPreferences, User>(
   UsersPreferencesTableKey,
   UsersTableKey,
   (user) => [